G. S. Wright: Other interests

 Wright was elected Mayor of Henley and Grange for the years 1916–17 and 1917–18.

 He was a lifelong member of the Congregational Church, starting with the old Independent Chapel in Freeman street (later part of Gawler Place).

-He was a member of the Manthorpe Memorial Church at Unley from 1897–1908, then with the Henley Beach Congregational Church, serving as deacon and from 1911 as treasurer.
+He was a member of the Manthorpe Memorial Church at Unley from 1897 to 1908, then with the Henley Beach Congregational Church, serving as deacon and from 1911 as treasurer.

 He served as delegate to the executive of the Congregational Union.

 Family

 Wright married Emma Elwin Olifent (21 April 1846 – 1932), a daughter of James S. Olifent, on 22 May 1867.

 They had three sons, all of whom studied at the Adelaide School of Mines, and four daughters: